Architectural and urban project

 C - CCA-P710 Urban projects and European citiesCCA

-Learning objectivesGENERAL THEMATICS: Field CCA – Designing and building architecture
+ManagerCo-responsibleLearning objectivesGENERAL THEMATICS: Field CCA – Designing and building architecture

-P 710 – Urban projects and European cities: Towards a digital and ecological architectureFollowing on from the Bachelor’s degree course and learning the basics of architectural project design, this Master 1 course – P 710 – introduces students to contemporary issues in the design and construction of today’s architectural projects, following 2 recurring themes:
+P 710 – Urban projects and European cities: Towards digital and ecological architectureFollowing on from the Bachelor’s degree course and the learning of the basics of architectural project design, this Master 1 course – P 710 – introduces students to contemporary issues in the design and construction of today’s architectural projects, following 2 recurring themes:

 1. Digital transition 2.
-The energy transitionBuilding on previously acquired skills – paper models, volumetry, plans, façade drawings – students will be encouraged to develop their project practice through the use of new fabrication and assessment tools: From traditional models to digital models.
+The energy transitionBased on previously acquired skills, paper models, volumetry, plans, façade drawings – students will be encouraged to develop their project practice through the use of new manufacturing and assessment tools: from traditional models to digital models.
 From classical architectural drawing to digital modeling and model evaluation .

 The course also aims to introduce students to new design techniques